Tolga0342/deploying-project-react-basic/README.md

 7. open the terminal within VS code
 8. enter following command --> npm install
 9. enter following command --> npm run dev
-10. click on the localhost URL in the terminal or enter shown localhost URL in the browser to view project
+10. click on the localhost URL in the terminal or copy-paste localhost URL in the browser to view project